Annemieke Schollaardt

-Annemieke Schollaardt (born May 3, 1979) is a DJ for AVROTROS on popular music channel NPO Radio 2.
+Annemieke Schollaardt (born 3 May 1979) is a DJ for AVROTROS on popular music channel NPO Radio 2.
 Until April 2009, Annemieke was heard daily on a radio project called Uruzgan FM.
-On Saturday and Sunday morning between 10:00 am and 12:00 am she hosted the program Annemieke Hier on NPO 3FM as well as the Saturday evening program Weekend DNA, between 20:00 pm and 22:00 pm.
-On September 1.
-2017, Annemieke moved after 11 years from NPO 3FM to NPO Radio 2.
-Annemieke can now be heard Friday to Sunday from 2 PM to 4 PM on NPO Radio 2 with Annemiekes A-Lijst.
+On Saturday and Sunday morning between 10:00 and 12:00 she hosted the Annemieke Hier programme on NPO 3FM as well as the Saturday evening programme Weekend DNA, between 20:00 and 22:00.
+On 1 September 2017 Annemieke moved, after 11 years, from NPO 3FM to NPO Radio 2.
+Annemieke can now be heard Friday to Sunday from 14:00 to 16:00 on NPO Radio 2 with Annemiekes A-Lijst.

 Curaçao

 After studying pedagogy Annemieke left to Curaçao to stay for a few weeks.
 She remained there for five years.
 During that time, after doing several other jobs, she joined radio station Dolphin FM.
 Some time later she was given a job at TROS Paradise with an afternoon radio show.